Samantha Roscoe: College career

 Roscoe moved to the United States in 2013 to play college basketball for the North Dakota Fighting Hawks.

 She played sparingly for the Fighting Hawks as a freshman and sophomore, averaging 3.8 minutes across 35 games between 2013 and 2015.

 As a junior in 2015–16, Roscoe played in all 33 games with 24 starts, averaging 9.0 points, 4.4 rebounds, 1.3 assists and 1.0 blocks in 23.7 minutes per game.
 She twice scored 22 points during the season, a career high.
 In March 2016, she hit a buzzer beater that made the ESPN Sports Center top 10 plays of the day.

 As a senior in 2016–17, Roscoe was co-captain of North Dakota's 2017 Big Sky Championship team.
 She averaged 10.4 points, 5.0 rebounds and 1.7 blocks in 22.4 minutes in 30 games with four starts.
-She scored a career-high 20 points in January 2017.
+She scored a season-high 20 points in January 2017.

 Professional career

-Australia

-After graduating from North Dakota, Roscoe returned to Perth and played for the Lakeside Lightning of the State Basketball League (SBL) in the 2017 season.
-She was the league's blocks leader with 2.46 per game.
+After graduating from North Dakota, Roscoe began playing in both the Australian and European winters.

-Roscoe returned to the Lightning in 2018, helping them win the SBL championship.
-She returned to the SBL grand final in 2019 with the Warwick Senators.

-In 2021, Roscoe returned to Perth and played for the Kalamunda Eastern Suns in the inaugural NBL1 West season.
-The following year she had a four-game stint with the Warwick Senators during the 2022 NBL1 West season.
-She is set to return to the Kalamunda Eastern Suns for the 2023 NBL1 West season.

-Europe

-In November 2017, Roscoe moved to England and joined the Manchester Mystics of the Women's British Basketball League (WBBL) for the rest of the 2017–18 season.
-She averaged almost 10 points and six rebounds per game in her first season.
+She started her career with the Lakeside Lightning in the State Basketball League (SBL), where she led the league in blocks with 2.46 per game during the 2017 season.
+She then moved to England and played for the Manchester Mystics of the Women's British Basketball League (WBBL) in the 2017–18 season.
+She averaged almost 10 points and six rebounds per game in her first WBBL season.

+In the 2018 SBL season, Roscoe helped the Lightning win the SBL championship.
+She then returned to the Mystics for the 2018–19 WBBL season and averaged 16.6 points and 8.1 rebounds per game.

-Roscoe continued with the Mystics in 2018–19 and 2019–20.
-In her third season, she led the Mystics with 18.5 points per game while averaging 8.5 rebounds per game.
+In the 2019 SBL season, Roscoe helped the Warwick Senators reach the grand final.
+With the Mystics in the 2019–20 season, she averaged 18.5 points and 8.5 rebounds per game.

-For the 2020–21 season, Roscoe joined BG 74 Göttingen of the German Damen-Basketball-Bundesliga (DBBL).
-She averaged 15.1 points and 5.6 rebounds per game.
+Roscoe's next stint came in Germany with BG 74 Göttingen during the 2020–21 Damen-Basketball-Bundesliga (DBBL) season, where she averaged 15.1 points and 5.6 rebounds per game.
+She then returned to Perth and played for the Kalamunda Eastern Suns in the 2021 NBL1 West season.

-Roscoe continued in the DBBL for the 2021–22 season with TK Hannover.
-The team finished sixth and lost in the quarterfinals.
-In April 2022, she joined ZKK Play Off of the Bosnia and Herzegovina League for the team's finals campaign.
-She helped the team win the championship.
+Roscoe continued in the DBBL for the 2021–22 season with TK Hannover, averaging 15 points and six rebounds per game.
+The team finished sixth and lost in the quarter-finals.
+Following the DBBL season, she helped ZKK Play Off win the Bosnia and Herzegovina League championship.
+She then returned to Perth and had a four-game stint with the Warwick Senators during the 2022 NBL1 West season.

-For the 2022–23 season, Roscoe returned to TK Hannover and was appointed team captain.
+Roscoe returned to TK Hannover for the 2022–23 season and was appointed team captain.
+She re-joined the Kalamunda Eastern Suns for the 2023 NBL1 West season.

+Roscoe joined the Caledonia Gladiators for the 2023–24 WBBL season and then joined the Mandurah Magic for the 2024 NBL1 West season.

+In July 2024, Roscoe retired from professional basketball.